HussainAther/dnapacman/README.md

 ## Background:

 In a biological twist on a retro title, Pac-Man plays the role of ribosomal RNA, and he must transcribe sequences of mRNA into proteins.
-To play, you must eat as many bases as possible to turn them into amino acids and proteins.
+You must turn as many bases into amino acids as possible.
 Start your amino acid chain by finding a START sequence ("AUG") and, after that, transcribe as many bases as possible.
 Look for the STOP Codon ("UAA", "UAG", and "UGA") to finish an amino acid.
 Your amino acid and protein strings will print as you play.
 Good luck!

 ## Instructions: